chbasani/Synapse-HandsOn-QuickStart/README.md

 PowerBI workspace and create a dashboard : https://github.com/chbasani/Synapse-HandsOn-QuickStart/wiki/Power-BI

-Synapse Analytics
+( The same content as the above weblinks is in the docx format .
+You can click the document to start with, download the raw document.
+Follow step by step directions in the document.)

-Capabilities for Analytic / Exploratory environment
+Synapse Analytics - Capabilities for Analytic / Exploratory environment

 1. Data
 a.
 Configure linked services (Preview data , schema  - Json format , csv etc)
 b.
 Realtime Streaming data – Synapse Link for Cosmos DB